qxdddliu/m-1/README.md

              + One example is to answer questions where the task is to answer which of 2 statements are nonsense.
                + Statement 1) After waiting barefoot in the lake Eric used his shirt to dry his feet.
                + Statement 2) After waiting barefoot in the lake Eric used his glasses to dry his feet.
-               + Clearly statement B does not make sense but if you do not have an accurate model of the world you will not be able to answer this question correctly.
+               + Clearly statement B does not make sense but if u do not have an accurate model of the world u will not be able to answer this question correctly.
 Siri, Google Now, and Watson are successful artificial narrow intelligence but not artificial general intelligence because they do not have accurate models of the world.
 [Video Source at 24:20](https://www.youtube.com/watch?v=NPtAIVieh4k)